Going into residential or nursing care when you own a property

 - Under the same criteria as above, but you must be actively selling your former home.

-We would not apply the 12 week disregard period if you are moving to extra care or supported accommodation.
-This means that the DPA would start from the first date you move into the care setting or the point when you reach the capital threshold; whichever comes first.
+We would not apply the 12-week disregard period if you are moving to extra care or supported accommodation.
+This means that the DPA would start from the first date you move into the care setting or the point when you reach the upper capital threshold; whichever comes first.

 When we carry out your financial assessment, we will make allowances for your living costs as part of the ‘minimum income guarantee’ which is set nationally.
 This amount varies depending on your circumstances.
 However, you will not receive an additional allowance whilst you are selling the property.
 Any contractual or upkeep costs such as service charges or a mortgage whilst you are selling the property will be taken into account in your financial assessment.